How to use billing descriptors to reduce chargebacks

 A billing descriptor is the explanation of a transaction that appears on a customer’s credit card statement.
 It is meant to help customers positively identify their card transactions by including information about the date of each payment and the company from which it was purchased.
 The length of a billing descriptor is usually limited to between 20 to 25 characters, plus the merchant’s phone number at the end.
 It is meant be as direct as possible and take advantage of the full-length allowance, providing customers with a detailed reminder of what has been purchased.

-There are two types of billing descriptors: A default billing descriptor (static) and a dynamic descriptor.
+There are three types of billing descriptors: A default billing descriptor (static), a soft descriptor and a dynamic descriptor.

 The default billing descriptor (static) is the name of a merchant’s authorized processing company that appears the same for every transaction.
 This is commonly used when a company offers a single product or service to customers.